Discreetly/.github/profile/README.md

 * Creating invite codes for rooms
     *    Can be generated at **https://localhost:3001/admin/invite** or:
     *    Replace the Authorization with your Base64-encoded username:password
+            *    "numCodes" is the amount of codes to create
+            *    "rooms" takes an array of roomId's to create codes for
+            *    "all" is a boolean that will create a code for all rooms if true
+            *    "expiresAt" takes UNIX time to how long until a code expires.
+If 0 it will expire in 3 months
+            *    "usesLeft" amount of times a code can be used.
+If -1 it will have unlimited uses
 ```
 curl -i -X POST \
   http://localhost:3001/admin/addcode \